KevsRepos/movie-database-backend/README.md

 # Some explanation

 Yeah I know, this looks weird, doesnt it?
-This is an experimental try of a new structur for backend development.
+This is an experimental try of a new structure for backend development.
 On the top level is a `registerRoute` function, which registers in a more automatic style every given routes.
 To keep this as simple as a possible task, I only use the *POST* http Method.
 This way I can create a folder structure, which follows common frontend folder-structure patterns.
 Creating an API is kept as easy as possible, when following in a few simple rules.